-This procedure applies to all apprentices and students studying with MTC Training, current contracted colleagues, and members of the Board.
-For the purpose of this procedure, the term 'colleagues' refers to any person directly employed by MTC Limited or its subsidiaries.
+This procedure applies to all learners studying with MTC Training, current contracted colleagues, and members of the Board.
+For the purpose of this procedure the term 'colleagues' refers to any person directly employed by MTC Operations Ltd or its subsidiaries.
 Any allegations against colleagues who are no longer employed by MTC Training will be referred to the Police and the Local Authority Designated Officer (LADO).